"I am done. I'm taking all my pills tonight."

 A suicidal person needs to know that there is hope.
 Encourage them to reach out for help.
 Sometimes people feel safer through a computer screen.
 They will say they want to end their life to the general public, but they won't tell their school counselor, parent, or best friend.
 Tell the person that it takes strength to reach out get help from someone they trust.

 The three steps above can be followed to help someone in need, but you may also need to consider contacting the website's help or safety link to alert them of the suicidal user.
+To do this, follow the steps in this link from the National Suicide Prevention Lifeline.
 You cannot fix the person.
 You also cannot control what he or she does going forward, but you might be the first person who believed, listened, and encouraged.
 You did the right thing!